hpcleuven/VscDocumentation/source/compute/software/matlab_parallel_computing.rst

       .. note:: Using the ``"Processes"`` profile will not submit **Slurm jobs** but will create **MATLAB batch jobs** that use the resources available to the current job.

-      First of all, request an interactive job.
+      First of all, request a single-node interactive job.
 Once you are inside the interactive job, you can load your preferred module, as explained above.
 You can then launch the MATLAB command line (with ``matlab -nodisplay``).
 Alternatively, you can use the Open OnDemand MATLAB app and use the GUI.

-      With the parallel toolbox, you can now start both interactive and independent batch jobs with the previously configured cluster profile.
+      With the parallel toolbox, you can now start both interactive and independent MATLAB batch jobs with the previously configured cluster profile.
 In both cases, you request a number of threads, either using the ``parpool`` or ``batch`` function.
 The ``"Processes"`` profile is able to use the resources you requested for the Slurm job that is running MATLAB.